-John is a member of the Board of Visitors of Duke University’s Sanford School of Public Policy, and is on the Washington D.C.
+John is a member of the Board of the Washington National Cathedral, member of the Board of Visitors of Duke University’s Sanford School of Public Policy, and is on the Washington D.C.
 Board of Directors of Big Brothers of the National Capital Area, and of the Society for Orphan Armenian Relief (SOAR).

 John’s biography has appeared in Who's Who in Hispanic America.

 "100 Most Influential Lawyers in America," The National Law Journal